 Pre-School Curriculum: A continued curriculum that focuses on the development of basic movement skills, musical awareness, expression and creativity.
-Themed classes encourage participation, attention and confidence that prepare students for entry to the Foundation Stage.
+Theme classes encourage participation, attention and confidence that prepare students for entry to the Foundation Stage.

 Age group: 2 – 5 years Instruction: 1 class per week